jonahsandersgaming/mee6/README.md

 Need help?
 We have a support server! https://discord.gg/WD4pssB

-NOTE: This only words with Python 3.5/3.6, but we will use Python 3.5. **DOES NOT WORK WITH PYTHON 2 OR PYTHON 3.4**
+NOTE: This only words with Python <= 3.5, but we will use Python 3.5. **DOES NOT WORK WITH PYTHON 2.x OR PYTHON 3.4**

 We will be using Ubuntu 18 for this tutorial, but linux systems that use `apt` package manager like Mint, CentOS, Debian, and Raspbian should work fine.

-There's nothing wrong with using a virtual machine, or WSL (Windows Subsystem for Linux).
+VMs (Virtual Machines) are fine, but WSL (Windows Subsystem to Linux, if you don't already use it don't try) is not recommended.

 You can install automatically or manually, see below.
 # Manual installation

-Install python3, pip3, redis, and nginx:
+Install python3, pip3, redis, nginx, and git (if you haven't already):

-`apt install -y python3 python3-pip redis-server nginx`
+`apt install -y python3 python3-pip redis-server nginx git`

 Then, discord.py: